aws/aws-sdk-java/README.md

 * Amazon SQS Client-Side Buffering - Collect and send SQS requests in asynchronous batches, improving application and network performance.
 * Automatically uses [IAM Instance Profile Credentials][aws-iam-credentials] on configured Amazon EC2 instances.
 * And more!

-## Getting Started

-1. **Sign up for AWS** - Before you begin, you need an AWS account.
-Please see the [AWS Account and Credentials][docs-signup] section of the developer guide for information about how to create an AWS account and retrieve your AWS credentials.
-1. **Minimum requirements** - To run the SDK you will need **Java 1.6+**.
-For more information about the requirements and optimum settings for the SDK, please see the [Java Development Environment][docs-signup] section of the developer guide.
-1. **Install the SDK** - Using ***Maven*** is the recommended way to install the AWS SDK for Java.
-Please see the [Install the AWS SDK for Java][docs-signup] section of the user guide for more detailed information about installing the SDK through other means.
-1. **Using the SDK** - The best way to become familiar with how to use the SDK is to read the [Developer Guide][docs-guide].

 ## Building From Source